hsutter/gcpp/README.md

 - In C++17, both examples can be partly automated (e.g., having `Graph` contain a `vector<unique_ptr<Node>> my_nodes;` so that all nodes are guaranteed to be destroyed at least when the `Graph` is destroyed), but require at minimum manual liveness tracing today (e.g., traversal logic to discover unreachable `Node` objects, which essentially implements a tracing collection algorithm by hand for the nodes, and then `my_nodes.erase(unreachable_node);` to remove each unreachable node which is manual and morally equivalent to `delete unreachable_node;`).

-### 2. atomic_gc_ptr for lock-free data structures (with or without cycles)
+### 2. atomic_gc_ptr for lock-free concurrent data structures (with or without cycles)

-The second target use case is to support scalable and concurrent lock-free data structures that encounter ABA and deletion problems and cannot be written efficiently or at all in portable Standard C++ today.
+The second target use case is to support scalable and concurrent lock-free concurrent data structures that encounter ABA and deletion problems and cannot be written efficiently or at all in portable Standard C++ today.
 As a litmus test: If a lock-free library today resorts to [hazard pointers](https://en.wikipedia.org/wiki/Hazard_pointer) or transactional memory to solve [ABA and deletion problems](https://en.wikipedia.org/wiki/ABA_problem), it is probably a candidate for using `atomic_gc_ptr` instead.

 - Acyclic example: A lock-free queue that supports both traversal and node deletion.
 (Note: C++17 `atomic_shared_ptr`, also written by me, also addresses this problem.
 But making it truly lock-free requires at least some additional complexity in the implementation; thanks to Anthony Williams for [contributing discussion and implementation experience with `atomic_shared_ptr`](https://www.justsoftwaresolutions.co.uk/threading/why-do-we-need-atomic_shared_ptr.html) including demonstrating a lock-free implementation in [Just::Thread v.2.2](http://www.stdthread.co.uk/).
 However, some experts still question its lock-free property.)